-You are cordially invited to attend the 2020 Annual Meeting of Stockholders ("Annual Meeting") of Allogene Therapeutics, Inc., a Delaware corporation (the "Company").
-The meeting will be held on June 5, 2020 at 10:00 a.m., Eastern Time.
+You are cordially invited to attend the 2021 Annual Meeting of Stockholders ("Annual Meeting") of Allogene Therapeutics, Inc., a Delaware corporation (the "Company").
+The meeting will be held on June 10, 2021 at 10:00 a.m., Eastern Time.
 This year's Annual Meeting will be a completely virtual meeting of stockholders.
-You can attend the Annual Meeting by visiting www.virtualshareholdermeeting.com/ALLO2020 where you will be able to listen to the meeting live, submit questions and vote online.
+You can attend the Annual Meeting by visiting www.virtualshareholdermeeting.com/ALLO2021 where you will be able to listen to the meeting live, submit questions and vote online.
 We are holding the Annual Meeting for the following purposes, as more fully described in the accompanying proxy statement:

-- 1. To elect the Board of Directors' three nominees for director named herein to hold office until the 2023 Annual Meeting of Stockholders. - 2.
-To indicate, on an advisory basis, the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers. - 3.
-To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2020. - 4.
-To conduct any other business properly brought before the meeting.
+1. To elect the Board of Directors' three nominees for director named herein to hold office until the 2024 Annual Meeting of Stockholders.

+2. To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the proxy statement accompanying this notice.

+3. To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2021.

+4. To conduct any other business properly brought before the meeting.